devbrosllc/aks-jenkins/README.md

 ## Provisioning
 ### 1. Log into the Azure CLI and create a Container Registry -- Azure CLI
 Log in to the Azure CLI.
-This can be done by running `setup.azcli` using bash, zsh, or any shell of your choosing.
-It can also be run from within VSCode.
-If you want, you can also copy and paste the commands into the terminal of your choosing.
+This can be done by running `setup.azcli`.
 ### 2. Create a custom Jenkins Docker image -- Docker + ACR
 Note: this is done automatically when you run `setup.azcli`.